B3rn475/HCBackend/README.md

 * __body__ : tag : __optional__ (for tagging) | __mandatory__ (for segmentation) : the tag of the action
 * __body__ : points : __optional__ (only for tagging) : the points of the segmentation

 If it is a __tagging__ action the tag is optional.
-If it is present the action is completed correctly otherwise it is skipped.
+If it is present the action is completed correctly otherwise it is still open.
 If it is a __segmentation__ action the tag is mandatory.
 If it is a __segmentation__ action the points are optional.
-If they are present the action is completed correctly otherwise it is skipped.
+If they are present the action is completed correctly otherwise it is still open.

 **PUT** : /session/:sessionId/action
 updates all the session (same as /action)